 Eddie is currently acting as Link Trustee for Quality.

 Before retiring in 2012 Richard worked for universities, in adult and part-time education.
 This meant developing close links with volunteers to organise and deliver classes in anything from archaeology to zoology.
 Richard also led collaborative projects between universities and regional partners.

 Richard moved to the Island in 2014 but spent childhood summer holidays on the Island and returned with his family several times.
 He feels it would be hard to find a more lovely and welcoming place.

-Richard joined joined Age UK Isle of Wight as a Trustee in 2016 and is currently acting as Link Trustee for Income Generation.
+Richard joined joined Age UK Isle of Wight as a Trustee in 2016 and is currently acting as a Mentoring Link Trustee.
 Richard’s experience of working with volunteer groups and in partnerships contributes to Age UK Isle of Wight's work in helping older people to lead fulfilling and secure lives.

 Stuart has been a trustee with Age UK Isle of Wight since 2017 and is currently acting as Link Trustee for Finance.
 He worked in the public sector for 37 years, originally with Shetland Islands Council but more recently with Isle of Wight Council where he was Head of Finance.

 Having worked in the public sector for such an extended period, Stuart wished to put something back into the local community with Age UK Isle of Wight when he retired, and he hopes to use his skills to contribute to the development of value added services and to help improve the quality of life of local residents.